 The Bottom Line

 In the case of child support, both income from it and payment delinquencies for it can be an issue with any lender.
 But both problems become major obstacles if the borrower has less than perfect credit.
-To improve the odds of an approval, we encourage borrowers to bring any and all documentation with them on their first dealer visit.
+To improve the odds of approval, we encourage borrowers to bring any and all documentation with them on their first dealer visit.

 One more tip: Auto Credit Express matches consumers with problem car credit to those dealers that can offer them their best opportunities for approved auto loans.